KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 ### Paraphrase
 - Not just a matter of using synonyms
 - You need to create a new sentence structure
-- Present in a distict way
+- Present in a distinct way
 - Preserve the essence of original text
 - Add our own “Scholarly voice”
 - It should sound like it has been written by someone else